ramonaharrison/unit-1-exercises/README.md

 Tests if SocialActivity responds to the `ACTION_SEND` Intent.

 ##### `testSocialShareButtonExists()`
-Tests if the Main Activity has a button for social sharing with id "social."
+Tests if the Main Activity has a button for social sharing with id `R.id.social`.

-##### Bonus
+#### Bonus #2
 Write your own unit tests, and then implement features to pass those tests.
+Take a look at [Robolectric](http://robolectric.org/) for documentation of the testing framework.
+Feel free to take a look at some of our own tests in [unit-1-exercises](https://github.com/shurane/unit-1-exercises/tree/master/src/test/java/com/example/activity).